 Good Housekeeping's 10 best Beef Stew recipes for cosy autumn nights

-The temperatures are dropping as fast as the leaves are falling so what better way to warm our cockles than with Good Housekeeping's 10 best beef stew recipes.
-Packed full of chunky vegetables and all important protein these glorious dishes will prove to be the perfect healthy, hearty meals for all of the family.
+The temperatures have plummeted so what better way to warm our cockles than with Good Housekeeping's 10 best beef stew recipes.
+Packed full of chunky vegetables and all important protein, these glorious dishes will prove to be the perfect healthy hearty and cost effective meals for all of the family.

 Beef and Ale Stew with Dumplings